Maysha-Khanom-Moon/Programming_Hero_Batch-9/README.md

 - <b>Git</b> is a <b>distributed</b> version control system because every developer has a full copy of the entire repository, including its history, allowing them to work independently without relying on a central server

 ### HTML vs HTML5
 <b>HTML5</b> is an upgraded, feature-rich version of HTML with better multimedia, form controls, and responsiveness.
+Also <b>better semantics & SEO</b>

 ![html5](images/html_vs_html5.png)